-One of these is the joy of the freedom of collecting a hire car after using public transport for a while, and then heading off without having to consider timetables, departure points, how well anyone runs their transport business, how to coordinate busses, trains, taxis, and long walks with luggage to get me to where I want to go!
+One of these is the joy of the freedom of collecting a hire car after using public transport for a while, and then heading off without having to consider timetables, departure points, how well anyone runs their transport business, and how to coordinate busses, trains, taxis, and long walks with luggage to get me to where I want to go.

 The other joy is that of getting rid of the hire car, and jumping onto a bus or train and leaving behind the responsibilities of driving and looking after the car, and leaving the worries of navigating, dealing with other road users, and parking, to somebody else!
 I just sit in the bus and look out the window!